Technical Commentary by Suthanthiraraj, Teacher, Mridangist and Flautist

 Chidambaram is steeped in artistic and archaeological history.
 An important landmark and tourist attraction, the Thillai Chidambaram Nataraja temple, is believed to be more than 3500 years old.
 Built during the dynamic reign of the Chola period, pillaged and destroyed numerous times through history but revitalised in the 12 and 13th century, the temple is considered as representing one of the panchabhoothas (five elements), ie space, by South Indians.
 The temple is revered through poetry, literature, music, art and dance forming the body of Tamil cultures across the world, which are centuries old.

-It is from this town that Chidambaram R Suresh originates, born into a family who have called it their home across many generations.
+It is from this town that Chidambaram R Suresh originates, born into a family of musicians and artists.
 I would say to own one of the first editions of 108 Bharathanatyam Jathis would be an asset to any family in Australia as a keep sake for many generations to come.

 His guru/s, acclaimed percussionists and nattuvanars, esteemed musicians such as Dhananjayans, Narthaki Kalaimamani Natarajan, Uma Anand from Annamalai University, OS Arun and many others from India virtually presented their review of his book, through pre-recorded video messages.
 Thank goodness for technology.
 His students demonstrated select rhythms in dance demonstrations that developed from simple to complex rhythms with precision and pizzazz.

 Most impressive was his wife Shobana’s recollections of the challenges she faced through two years of Covid in trying to get Suresh to document and keep a record of the jathis, as and when he composed behind shopping lists and bills to getting the book published in its fully edited version without errors.